ashurik522/web-sprint-challenge-javascript-fundamentals/README.md

 5. Why do we need super() in an extended class?

-Super essentail replaces .call to create and explicit binding which invokes the parent constructors arguments.
+Super essentaily replaces .call to create and explicit binding which invokes the parent constructors arguments.